Human Cell Atlas

 Data generated by projects funded through this initiative are expected to be compatible with the standards and data storage technology developed by the HCA and implemented by the HCA Data Coordination Platform (DCP).
 Data produced by the awarded groups will need to be deposited within the DCP and made openly available through the DCP to the world-wide research community prior to publication.
 This will enable the scientific research community to interact freely with the data via existing portals and integrate different HCA datasets via common use of data standards and storage solutions.
 We recognise that researcher engagement and subsequent data submission to the HCA DCP requires support and coordination.
 We will work with EMBL-EBI to provide broad user support and data submission and release activities.
 Successful applicants should liaise with the EMBL-EBI at the earliest opportunity by emailing firstname.lastname@example.org.

 In addition a meeting between awardees, the EMBL-EBI team and HDBR and other HCA leaders will be scheduled early in the implementation phase to facilitate data generation and co-ordination.

 Awards will start no later than mid-December 2018 and applicants must be able to initiate their work rapidly to meet our expectation of £1.5m spend (of the £5.5m) by the end of March 2019.
 This means that each award is expected to spend 30% of its funds before 31 March 2019.

 Each application must include an attachment that presents a spend plan and quarterly spend profile for the entire award and which meets the rapid spend requirements above.

-Funding will support awards of around £450k each (MRC contribution) according to standard FEC principles using TRAC methodology; funds should be directed towards single cell analysis (primarily RNAseq or ATACseq) and imaging, and associated staff time.
+Funding will support awards of around £450k each (MRC contribution, normally at 80% of full economic cost (FEC)) according to standard FEC principles using TRAC methodology; funds should be directed towards single cell analysis (primarily RNAseq or ATACseq) and imaging, and associated staff time.